-1) Agreement.
-The petition refers to the property settlement agreement; or the agreement or a separate stipulation signed and filed by the parties and their respective attorneys, if any, provides that the agreement may be presented for Court approval and incorporation; or both parties and their respective
+- Agreement.
+The petition refers to the property settlement agreement; or the agreement or a separate stipulation signed and filed by the parties and their respective attorneys, if any, provides that the agreement may be presented for Court approval and incorporation; or both parties and their respective attorneys, if any, have endorsed their approval of the agreement on the stipulation for judgment. - 2) Signatures Of Parties.
+The agreement has been signed by the parties. - 3) Signature By Counsel; Acknowledgment Of Party If Self-Represented - (a) If both parties are represented by counsel, the agreement has been signed by both attorneys; - (b) If only one party is represented by counsel, the attorney for that party has signed the agreement and the self-represented party has signed a statement that he or she has been advised to consult an attorney regarding the

-- 2) Signatures Of Parties.
-The agreement has been signed by the parties. - 3) Signature By Counsel; Acknowledgment Of Party If Self-Represented - (a) If both parties are represented by counsel, the agreement has been signed by both attorneys; - (b) If only one party is represented by counsel, the attorney for that party has signed the agreement and the self-represented party has signed a statement that he or she has been advised to consult an attorney regarding the agreement, but has declined to do so; - (c) If neither party is represented by counsel, any party who has not appeared before the Court has acknowledged in the agreement that he or she is aware of the right to consult an attorney. - 4) Service of Disclosure Declarations.
+- agreement, but has declined to do so; - (c) If neither party is represented by counsel, any party who has not appeared before the Court has acknowledged in the agreement that he or she is aware of the right to consult an attorney. - 4) Service of Disclosure Declarations.
 Proofs of service of the disclosure declarations required by Family Code §2105 have been filed.